igmmgi/biosemipy/README.md

 # biosemipy

 Python code for BioSemi 24 bit EEG files.
-A dataviewer written using PyQt5/pyqtgraph allows visualisation of the *.bdf files.
+A dataviewer written using PyQt6/pyqtgraph allows visualisation of the \*.bdf files.

 ## Installation